 The clinical presentation of ALL is typically nonspecific, and may include fatigue or lethargy, constitutional symptoms (eg, fevers, night sweats, weight loss), dyspnea, dizziness, infections, and easy bruising or bleeding.
 Among children, pain in the extremities or joints may be the only presenting symptom.
 The presence of lymphadenopathy, splenomegaly, and/or hepatomegaly on physical examination may be found in approximately 20% of patients.
 Abdominal masses from gastrointestinal involvement, or chin numbness resulting from cranial nerve involvement, are more suggestive of mature B-cell ALL.
+1,24

 The diagnosis of ALL generally requires demonstration of 20% or greater bone marrow lymphoblasts on hematopathology review of bone marrow aspirate and biopsy materials.
-Peripheral blood may be substituted for bone marrow provided there is a significant amount of circulating disease, 29,30 with the NCCN ALL Panel suggesting a general guide of ≥1,000 circulating lymphoblasts per microliter.
 The 2008 WHO classification lists ALL and lymphoblastic lymphoma as the same entity, distinguished only by the primary location of the disease.
-When the disease is restricted to a mass lesion primarily involving nodal or extranodal sites with no or minimal involvement in blood or bone marrow (generally defined as <20% lymphoblasts in the marrow), the case would be consistent with a diagnosis of lymphoblastic lymphoma.
-31,32 Lymphoblastic lymphoma was previously categorized with non-Hodgkin's lymphoma and is associated with exposure to radiation or pesticide and congenital or acquired immunosuppression.
+25,26 When the disease is restricted to a mass lesion primarily involving nodal or extranodal sites with no or minimal involvement in blood or bone marrow (generally defined as <20% lymphoblasts in the marrow), the case would be consistent with a diagnosis of lymphoblastic lymphoma.
+25,26 Lymphoblastic lymphoma was previously categorized with non-Hodgkin's lymphoma and is associated with exposure to radiation or pesticide and congenital or acquired immunosuppression.
 However, based on morphologic, genetic, and immunophenotypic features, lymphoblastic lymphoma is indistinguishable from ALL.
-Patients with lymphoblastic lymphoma generally benefit from treatment with ALL-like regimens versus traditional lymphoma therapy and should be treated in a center that has experience with lymphoblastic lymphoma (see Management of Lymphoblastic Lymphoma).
+Patients with lymphoblastic lymphoma generally benefit from treatment with ALL-like regimens and should be treated in a center that has experience with lymphoblastic lymphoma (see Management of Lymphoblastic Lymphoma).

-Hematopathology evaluations should include morphologic examination of malignant lymphocytes using Wright-Giemsa-stained slides and hematoxylin and eosin-stained core biopsy and clot sections; comprehensive immunophenotyping with flow cytometry (see

-Immunophenotyping); and baseline characterization of leukemic clone(s) to facilitate subsequent analysis of minimal/measurable residual disease (MRD).
+Hematopathology evaluations should include morphologic examination of malignant lymphocytes using Wright-Giemsa-stained slides and hematoxylin and eosin-stained core biopsy and clot sections; comprehensive immunophenotyping with flow cytometry (see Immunophenotyping); and baseline characterization of leukemic clone(s) to facilitate subsequent analysis of minimal residual disease (MRD).

 Identification of specific recurrent genetic abnormalities is critical for disease evaluation, optimal risk stratification, and treatment planning (see Cytogenetic and Molecular Subtypes).
 Subtypes of B-cell ALL with recurrent genetic abnormalities include the following: hyperdiploidy (51-65 chromosomes); hypodiploidy (<44 chromosomes); t(9;22)(q34;q11.2), BCR-ABL1; t(4;11) and other KMT2A rearranged, t(v;11q23); t(12;21)(p13;q22), ETV6-RUNX1; t(1;19)(q23;p13.3), TCF3-PBX1; and t(5;14)(q31;q32), IL3-IGH.
-During the 2016 WHO classification update, two new provisional entities were added to the B-cell ALL classification: Blymphoblastic leukemia/lymphoma with translocations involving tyrosine kinases or cytokine receptors (BCR-ABL1-like ALL or Ph-like ALL)34-36 and B-lymphoblastic leukemia/lymphoma with intrachromosomal amplification of chromosome 21 (iAMP21).
-34,37 Two new provisional entities were also added to T-cell ALL: early T-cell precursor (ETP) lymphoblastic leukemia and natural killer (NK) cell lymphoblastic leukemia/lymphoma.34 The Phlike ALL, B-cell ALL with iAMP21 and ETP T-ALL subtypes are no longer considered provisional entities.
+During the 2016 WHO classification update, two new provisional entities were added to the Bcell ALL classification: B-lymphoblastic leukemia/lymphoma with translocations involving tyrosine kinases or cytokine receptors (BCR-ABL1-like ALL) and B-lymphoblastic leukemia/lymphoma with intrachromosomal amplification of chromosome 21 (iAMP21).
+28,29 Two new provisional entities were also added to T-cell ALL: early T-cell precursor (ETP) lymphoblastic leukemia and natural killer (NK) cell lymphoblastic leukemia/lymphoma.
 Presence of recurrent genetic abnormalities should be evaluated using karyotyping of G-banded metaphase chromosomes (conventional cytogenetics), and interphase fluorescence in situ hybridization (FISH) assays that include probes capable of detecting the genetic abnormalities and/or reverse transcriptase-polymerase chain reaction (RT-PCR) testing, using qualitative or quantitative methods, to measure transcript sizes (ie, p190 vs. p210) of BCR-ABL1 in B-cell ALL.
-If samples are BCR-ABL1-negative, testing for other gene fusions and mutations associated with Phlike ALL is essential.
-In cases of aneuploidy or failed karyotype, additional assessment may include array comparative genomic hybridization (aCGH).
+If samples are BCR-ABL1negative, testing for other fusions associated with Ph-like ALL should be considered.
+In cases of aneuploidy or failed karyotype, additional assessment may include array comparative genomic hybridization (cGH).